 Berkeley Law Graduate Former Federal Prosecutor Experienced Trial Attorney

 Founding attorney Yasin M. Almadani is a former federal prosecutor and experienced trial attorney.
 He served as Assistant United States Attorney for nearly a decade in both the Central and the Eastern Districts of California.
-During this time, Mr. Almadani led and managed major grand jury investigations and tried numerous complex federal cases in counties throughout California, including Los Angeles, Orange, Riverside, Ventura, Fresno, Kern, Stanislaus, Madera, Merced, and Mariposa.
-Mr. Almadani’s cases involved major frauds, corruption, narcotics trafficking, money laundering, gun crimes, asset forfeiture, and immigration offenses.
-He also represented the United States in a death penalty case involving the first-degree murder of a federal officer.
+During this time, Mr. Almadani led and managed numerous grand jury investigations and complex federal trials.
+His cases spanned the gamut of federal law, including major frauds, corruption, money laundering, murder, narcotics trafficking, firearms offenses, immigration fraud, and asset forfeiture.
+Mr. Almadani’s attention to detail and commanding courtroom style earned him a reputation as a formidable trial lawyer.
+Known for his poise and polish in oral argument, he also argues federal appeals in the U.S. circuit courts.

-Mr. Almadani also has extensive experience with criminal and civil asset forfeiture having prosecuted cases involving personal and real property assets worth tens of millions of dollars.
-He understands the nuances of forfeiture law, including the similarities and distinctions between administrative, civil, and criminal asset forfeiture based on crimes ranging from major frauds to high-dollar drug trafficking offenses.
+Mr. Almadani also has extensive experience with criminal and civil asset forfeiture having worked on cases involving personal and real property assets worth tens and hundreds of millions of dollars.
+He understands the nuances of forfeiture law, including the similarities and distinctions between administrative, civil, and criminal asset forfeiture.

-Mr. Almadani earned his law degree from the University of California, Berkeley School of Law – one of the nation’s most prestigious law schools.
-He earned his bachelor’s degree in economics, with honors and distinction for his econometrics thesis in the subject of law and economics, from the University of California, Irvine, where he was selected as a Regents Scholar.
+Mr. Almadani earned his law degree from the University of California, Berkeley School of Law.
+He earned his bachelor’s degree in economics with honors, from the University of California, Irvine, where he was selected as a Regents Scholar.